Xiaomi Mi Air 13 Kaby Lake full review

 Perhaps one day in the future, retailers will get on board but until then you’ll have to import devices.
 The good news is that Gearbest is on hand to sell you Chinese gadgets such as this one with minimal hassle.

 GearBest has the Kaby Lake model of the Xiaomi Mi Air 13 for £901 and that including shipping costs to the UK.
-However, at the time of writing, select the 256GB option and you’ll only pay £617 which is frankly a bargain.

 Do bear in mind that you’ll need to pay a customs charge once it arrives though.